 By default, feeds run continuously when started.
 Each feed has an associated update policy, which can be used to fine-tune the running of the feed (such as the time of day to start and stop the feed, the days on which to run and the interval between feed runs).

-The following code sets the update policy of the example data feeder to run on weekdays between 9:00 AM and 5:00 PM.
+Example 11-11 shows code setting the update policy of the example data feeder to run on weekdays between 9:00 AM and 5:00 PM.